Center for Health Professionals

 IHP E05 - Phlebotomy Technician Training

 Course Description: The health care system of the laboratory, anatomy and physiology of the body systems, institutional procedures such as infection control, patient care issues such as specimen collection and handling, detailed content outline for certificate examination for phlebotomists and professionals including quality assurance and professional standards are covered.
-Students must supply proof of health insurance at the first class meeting.

 This course is designed for those interested in becoming phlebotomists, nurses, doctors, medical staff and anyone interested in the health care profession.
 Students will learn proper technique for venous and capillary blood specimen collection.
 They will also focus on venipuncture techniques, equipment and difficult draws.
 Phlebotomists are skilled health care professionals who have been trained to collect, transport, handle and process blood and other specimens for laboratory analysis using venipuncture and micro collection techniques.
 In addition, phlebotomists must be able to identify and select equipment, supplies and additives used in blood collection and understand factors that affect specimen collection procedures and test results.